hifly81/hifly81.github.io/content/about.md

 In addition to literature, the study of history, art and music, I have a great passion for sport in general and mainly follow and practice mountain biking, trekking, tennis, swimming and basketball.

-I am a fan of music, even if I don't always have a favorite genre, of cinema, but I don't like comedies and of theatre.
+I am a fan of music, even if I don't always have a favorite genre, of cinema and of theatre.

 I love traveling and experiencing food from cuisines other than my own, the Italian one.
 I have many places in my heart, if I really had to indicate 3, I would say the islands of Greece, South Africa and the Dolomites.